Tarski's circle-squaring problem: Solutions

 Tarski's circle-squaring problem was proven to be solvable by Miklós Laczkovich in 1990.
 The decomposition makes heavy use of the axiom of choice and is therefore non-constructive.
 Laczkovich estimated the number of pieces in his decomposition at roughly 10^{50}.
 The pieces used in his decomposition are non-measurable subsets of the plane.

 Laczkovich actually proved the reassembly can be done using translations only; rotations are not required.
 Along the way, he also proved that any simple polygon in the plane can be decomposed into finitely many pieces and reassembled using translations only to form a square of equal area.

 It follows from a result of Wilson (2005) that it is possible to choose the pieces in such a way that they can be moved continuously while remaining disjoint to yield the square.
 Moreover, this stronger statement can be proved as well to be accomplished by means of translations only.

 A constructive solution was given by Łukasz Grabowski, András Máthé and Oleg Pikhurko in 2016 which worked everywhere except for a set of measure zero.
-More recently, Andrew Marks and Spencer Unger gave a completely constructive solution using about $10^{200}$ Borel pieces.
+In 2017, Andrew Marks and Spencer Unger gave a completely constructive solution using Borel sets.
+In an interview, Marks has claimed it is possible to use about $10^{200}$ Borel pieces.